c99rahul/ts-node-express/README.md

 Before you begin, ensure you have the following installed on your machine:

-- [Node.js](https://nodejs.org/) v16+: Ensure that Node.js is installed on your system.
+- [Node.js](https://nodejs.org/): Ensure that Node.js, preferably version 16 or higher, is installed on your system, as this project utilizes the latest versions of TypeScript and Nodemon.
 - [npm](https://www.npmjs.com/): npm is the package manager for Node.js and comes with the Node.js installation.

 ## Installation